Thomas2709sk/ecoride/readme.md

    ```
 ---

-Or you can use the SQL folder if you don't want use command line
+Or you can use the SQL folder if you don't want to the use command line
 - You have SQL files to create the database

 ## Work in Progress